Why Baseboards Become Moldy After Leaks

 Warm Temperatures Encourage Mold Growth

 Temperature also influences mold growth speed.
-Warm indoor conditions allow mold colonies to expand faster than in cooler environments.
+Warm indoor conditions, especially when combined with poor airflow and trapped moisture, allow mold colonies to expand faster than they would in cooler, drier spaces.

 Why Some Leaks Cause More Mold Than Others

-Not all leaks result in mold growth.
 Some leaks cause minimal damage, while others lead to widespread mold problems.
-The difference usually depends on how much water was released, where the leak occurred, and how quickly the situation was addressed.
+The difference usually depends on how much water was released, where the leak occurred, what materials became wet, and how quickly the area was dried.

 Leak Size and Water Volume Matter